Are you procrastinating right now? Why do people procrastinate? Have you possibly considered the solution may lie in intuition?

 You can never really relax because there is always something else you should be doing.
 Procrastination doesn’t work because avoidance doesn’t erase anxiety – it just delays it.

-Why do people procrastinate?
-Psychologists have long wanted to know the answer to this question.
+Psychologists have long wanted to know what makes people procrastinate.
 A recent study linked this behaviour with a form of anxiety.
 This is because people know what they need to do, but they don’t do it, or they delay until the last minute.
 The pattern repeats itself and it ends in a spiral of, which manifests itself as anxiety as you become caught in a trap.

 Why do people procrastinate?
 An unexpected answer